awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_customize.md

 # Customize a Lambda rotation function for Secrets Manager<a name="rotate-secrets_customize"></a>

-For [Amazon RDS, Amazon DocumentDB, or Amazon Redshift secret](rotate-secrets_turn-on-for-db.md), Secrets Manager can create rotation functions for you for the [Single user](rotating-secrets_strategies.md#rotating-secrets-one-user-one-password) or [Alternating users](rotating-secrets_strategies.md#rotating-secrets-two-users) rotation strategies\.
+For [Rotate DB credentials](rotate-secrets_turn-on-for-db.md), Secrets Manager can create rotation functions for you for the [Single user](rotating-secrets_strategies.md#rotating-secrets-one-user-one-password) or [Alternating users](rotating-secrets_strategies.md#rotating-secrets-two-users) rotation strategies\.
 Secrets Manager uses [Secrets Manager rotation function templates](reference_available-rotation-templates.md) to create rotation functions\.

 You can modify those rotation functions, for example, if you need to test that a rotated secret works for more than read\-only access, or to create a different rotation strategy\.
 To change or delete the rotation function that rotates your secret, you first need the name of the function\.
 Then you can download it from the AWS Lambda console to edit it\.